List of historical acts of tax resistance: "Vicars' Rate" rebellions in Halifax and Coventry, 1875–92

 Opponents of a mandatory tithe for the establishment church in Halifax and later in Coventry, England, formed "Anti-Vicars' Rate Associations" and launched campaigns of tax refusal in 1875 and 1892 respectively.

 Guerrero, Mexico, in 1892

 When people in Guerrero refused to pay federal taxes in 1892, the government sent in troops, who were routed by the tax resisters who captured a General as a hostage.

 Montreal merchants, 1893

 Merchants in Montreal, claiming that a new tax on merchants was unjustly much higher for them than for merchants in other areas, decided to refuse to pay the tax in 1893.

 Fasci Siciliani, 1893

 The Fasci Siciliani movement reached its peak in 1893 in a series of large anti-tax demonstrations that included the destruction of tax offices and the burning of tax records.

+Low Rebellion, 1895

+Irish settlers in Canada stage a small scale revolt against government taxes in Low, Quebec.
+The militia was called out and ended the disturbances.

 Irish Unionists

-Irish unionists used (or threatened) tax resistance in order to fight against home rule.
+Irish unionists used (or threatened) tax resistance to fight against home rule.